hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	to save the contents of the current spreadsheet into specified file.
 	If the file already exists, it asks the user whether to overwrite or not.

+* pw passwd file

+	to encrypt and save the file.

 * l file

 	to load the specified spreadsheet.

+* pl passwd file

+	to decrypt a previously encrypted file and load it.

 * dr